-- Loan Loss and Debt Service Reserves: Program funds could be structured as loan loss reserves that would be available to protect investors from losses arising from individual non-performing assets, including those within a bond pool.
-Similarly, the proposed program could fund the debt service reserves required by bond covenants, freeing up bond proceeds for other purposes or reducing the size of the issuance and debt service burden. - Letters of Credit: Program funds could support bank letters of credit that protect investors from losses.
-Letters of credit are a common form of credit enhancement for Private Activity Bonds (PABs)and would be effective in raising tax exempt and taxable bond financing for energy projects without each bond pool transaction having to be rated by a credit rating agency. - Guarantees: Program funds could provide support for a state fund or agency's guaranty of a bond pool, ensuring repayment to investors if there is a payment default from the underlying assets.
-In addition, a state could develop a guarantee program to support bond issuances at the local level that capitalize PACE programs or local energy efficiency/renewable energy revolving loan funds. - Collateral Support: Program funds could support borrowers with insufficient collateral by creating a cash deposit at a financial institution to serve as additional borrower collateral.
-Collateral support programs have emerged in the last decade to support small businesses and entrepreneurs who are entering new business markets but lack the collateral needed to reach bank lending standards. - Subordinated Debt: A state fund or agency could use program funds to purchase a portion of a bond issuance, repayment of which is subordinated to the payment of the other bondholders. - Warehouse Facility: Funding warehouses aggregate smaller projects to give them access to lower-cost private finance.
+Loan Loss and Debt Service Reserves

+Program funds could be structured as loan loss reserves that would be available to protect investors from losses arising from individual non-performing assets, including those within a bond pool.
+Similarly, the proposed program could fund the debt service reserves required by bond covenants, freeing up bond proceeds for other purposes or reducing the size of the issuance and debt service burden.

+Letters of Credit

+Program funds could support bank letters of credit that protect investors from losses.
+Letters of credit are a common form of credit enhancement for Private Activity Bonds (PABs)and would be effective in raising taxexempt and taxable bond financing for energy projects without each bond pool transaction having to be rated by a credit rating agency.

+Guarantees

+Program funds could provide support for a state fund or agency's guaranty of a bond pool, ensuring repayment to investors if there is a payment default from the underlying assets.
+In addition, a state could develop a guarantee program to support bond issuances at the local level that capitalize PACE programs or local energy efficiency/renewable energy revolving loan funds.

+Collateral Support

+Program funds could support borrowers with insufficient collateral by creating a cash deposit at a financial institution to serve as additional borrower collateral.
+Collateral support programs have emerged in the last decade to support small businesses and entrepreneurs who are entering new business markets but lack the collateral needed to reach bank lending standards.

+Subordinated Debt

+A state fund or agency could use program funds to purchase a portion of a bond issuance, repayment of which is subordinated to the payment of the other bondholders.

+📕 📕 Advancing Development Finance Knowledge, Networks & Innovation 📕 📕 (614) 705-1300 | www.cdfa.net | 100 E. Broad Street, Suite 1200 Columbus, OH 43215

+Warehouse Facility

+Funding warehouses aggregate smaller projects to give them access to lower-cost private finance.
 A DFA or green bank establishing the warehouse would establish either master facilities to fund originators of smaller projects needing financing or a facility of its own to provide direct financing under standardized contracts for energy-related projects.
 Once aggregated, the DFA or green bank could issue bonds supported by the cash flows from the underlying projects as well as one (or more) of the credit enhancements noted above which would attract large financial institutions and institutional investors such as pension funds.